woz-u/vs-code-themes/README.md

 ### 4. Contribute

 Read the file named `vsc-extension-quickstart.md` for more info on making changes to the themes.

-**Enjoy!**
+Keep in mind a few things...

+* If you directly edit the copy of the theme inside your `.vscode\extension` folder the next time you reload vs code the theme will update.
+* Clone a new copy of the repo in a different location for editing the themes, then run the app with `F5` to launch a sandboxed instance of vs code which you can use `Ctrl + R` to reload.

+**Happy Coding!**